Our bottom line

-I look for value in most aspects of my life, and that’s why I use Halifax’s Share Dealing account for investing.
-With no annual platform fee, and by conducting most of my trading during its Countdown Commission offer periods, I’m able to keep my costs very low.
-If you’re keen to trade more frequently than once a month on average, perhaps there are more suitable platforms for your needs.
-But if it suits you to invest your savings on a set day each month, then I’d highly recommend this platform.
+With no monthly platform fee, and by conducting most of my trading during its Countdown Commission offer periods, I’m able to keep my costs very low.
+It suits me to invest my savings on a set day each month, so works well for me personally.

 There is also the option to schedule your stock-picking via a regular monthly investment service for just £2 per trade.

 It’s worth clarifying that the £9.50 dealing fee relates to online transactions only; Halifax charges a £25 commission for share-dealing over the phone.
 Stamp duty comes in at 0.5% on top of the dealing fee, which is common across similar platforms.

 When buying international stocks, there’s an additional foreign currency charge of 1.25% of the investment.
 So, for instance, if you buy £2k worth of stock listed on a non-UK market, there would be an additional £25 fee.

 Unlike some of its competitors, Halifax’s Stocks and Shares ISA does not charge a monthly fee for using its brokerage account.
 This means you can sit on the sidelines without incurring any cost at all if there’s a period where it’s best for you not to drip-feed your savings into the market.

 That said, there is an annual customer administration fee of £36 (taken from April 2022).
 However, this covers all accounts you may have with Halifax.

 Buying shares, ETFs and funds with a Halifax Share Dealing account

 Halifax has a comprehensive Share Centre, which allows you to search for investment trusts, exchange-traded funds and, yes, shares that meet your investing requirements.